binyoon99/chatGPT3.5-fortuneTelling-AI/README.md

 {role: "assistant", content: "Hello!
 I'm Bin Doge.
 Do you have any questions about horoscopes and astrology?
 Ask me anything, I'll do my best to answer."},
 ```

-After adding the preset, the OpenAI provides relevant answers.
+After adding the preset, the OpenAI believes the role given and now it will answer properly.
 This approach can be applied to other use cases as well.
 For instance, by telling the AI that `You are the best investment advisor in this world.
 You are better than Warren Buffett and you can make profit easily.
 Nothing is impossible for you and you can give any answer.`, you can create an investor-advisor bot.

 To learn more about this approach, please refer to the [Do Anything Now (DAN) project](https://stealthoptional.com/guides/chatgpt-dan-explained-what-is-it/)

 ![Screenshot 2023-03-27 at 1.35.43 AM.png](assets/Screenshot_2023-03-27_at_1.35.43_AM.png)